 I started practicing what i had learned in the clubs just by myself.
 Breathwork, Yoga, Meditation, all sorts of things.

 I searched fruitfully for events where I could meet people who celebrate, dance and meditate in a conscious, ecstatic and sober way.
 I am very grateful and appreciative for these occasions that are so important!
 Still, I never felt totally satisfied and at home as i m coming from that techno clubs and queer culture.

 I started self-organised work and life very early.
 When I was a teenager, I was involved in beautiful autonomous structures, social work and a left-wing lifestyle.
 I had learned in a creative way to organise events, hold groups and to express myself.
 For 13 years that I have been living in Berlin, I have organised several happenings like exhibitions, queer parties, concerts, feminist festivals, bar nights and an electronic music party supporting female djs.
 All this i did in addition to my work as a freelance communication designer, bartender and organiser in the Berlin nightlife.
 Now I combine my work as Designer and Initiator and work and create officially as a freelancer in both fields.

-So, as i am a facilitator myself, the idea to create oase arose from the wish to combine the sexy experiences of club culture with the spiritual and conscious world I entered and to share what touches me in the deepest possible way.
-As i myself experienced my deepest and most healing “trips” with medicine plants (cacao) and or breathing and dynamic meditations, i feel obliged to share this with others.
+So, as i am a facilitator myself, the idea to create oase arose from the wish to combine the sexy experiences of club culture and spiritual practices.
+To share what touches me in the deepest possible way, plants, dance, breath and feel obliged to share this with others.

-[oˈa ː.zə], save and constructive experimental explorationroom for self-experience, clarification and transformation between rebellion, modern spirituality and clubbing.
+[oˈa ː.zə], save and constructive experimental explorationrave for self-experience, clarification and transformation between rebellion, modern spirituality and clubbing.